Equivariant Coarse (Co-)Homology Theories: Examples

 It does the job. \end{proof}

-\begin{lem} On the admissible category of pairs of countably generated isocoarse $\Gamma$-spaces the ordinary $\Gamma$-equivariant coarse homology satisfies the excision axiom. \end{lem} \begin{proof} Assume for a moment that there is a $\Gamma$-equivariant map $r\colon X\to X\setminus C$ which restricts to the identity on $X\setminus C$, maps $C$ into $A\setminus C$ and restricts to a controlled map on $\Pen_E(X\setminus C)$ for every penumbra $E$ of $X$.
+\begin{lem} On the admissible category of pairs of countably generated coarsely connected isocoarse $\Gamma$-spaces the ordinary $\Gamma$-equivariant coarse homology satisfies the excision axiom. \end{lem} \begin{proof} Assume for a moment that there is a $\Gamma$-equivariant map $r\colon X\to X\setminus C$ which restricts to the identity on $X\setminus C$, maps $C$ (and hence also $A$) into $A\setminus C$ and restricts to a controlled map on $\Pen_E(X\setminus C)$ for every penumbra $E$ of $X$.
 We claim that $r$ then induces an inverse to the excision homomorphism on the cohomology groups.